MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 07 - Memory Blocks/README.md

 # <p align="center">Memory Blocks</p>

-This lab explores the design and implementation of a `32x4`-bit Random Access Memory (RAM) module on an FPGA platform, utilizing the `DE-series` boards equipped with Intel FPGAs.
-The objective was to create a memory module that allows data storage and retrieval via slide switches and visual feedback through seven-segment displays.
-Using VHDL, we developed a custom RAM module, interfacing it with hardware features such as switches for data input and address selection, and a clock control for synchronous operation.
-The system allows users to input 4-bit data into specific memory locations and display the corresponding address and data values on the FPGA’s 7 segment displays.
-Simulation and practical results demonstrated the module's ability to store and read data effectively, reinforcing concepts of memory implementation, hardware interfacing, and FPGA-based system design.
+This lab focuses on designing a `32x4-bit RAM` module on an FPGA using `DE-series` boards.
+Using VHDL, we interfaced the RAM with slide switches for data input, address selection, and clock control.
+The system stores and retrieves data, displaying address and data values on seven-segment displays.
+Both simulation and practical results confirmed the successful operation of the memory module, demonstrating FPGA-based memory implementation and hardware interfacing.

 ---